 Rarity Score: How is it Calculated?

 So, what is Rarity Score?
-Rarity Score is a method that I (crazy4nfts) came up with when I created WFBrowser, the original ranking site whose codebase I built upon to create rarity.tools
+Rarity Score is a method that I (the founder of rarity.tools) came up with.

 The simple way to calculate Rarity Score which was also described on that site is: